25+ Best WWII Books to Broaden Your Perspective

 Topic: The Pacific War from Peleliu to Okinawa.

-Eugene Sledge’s memoir details the brutal conditions of battle and its impact on soldiers.
-He vividly describes the fear, camaraderie, and suffering faced on the front lines.
-The book is often cited as one of the most realistic depictions of war.
+Eugene Sledge’s book is about his personal experiences of the hardships of combat and how it affected those who fought.
+He recounts the fear, camaraderie, and agony endured on the front lines.
+The book is considered one of the most realistic depictions of war.

 19. Churchill: Walking with Destiny – Andrew Roberts